jessefalzone/svg-map/README.md

 - Not all `<area>` attributes are accounted for (e.g. `download`).
 - Some of the style for regions is currently baked in.
 - Some styles are inlined.
 Maybe output a separate stylesheet?
-- The `default` area shape isn't properly supported.
+- The `default` area shape isn't supported.
 - Tests.